Rajarshi-prime/Climate-Exhibit/README.md

 # All the things for the Climate Exhibit

 ## Building Models
-1. Modelling the change in the layer of ocean height. [x]
+1. Modelling the change in the layer of ocean height. --Done!
 2. Getting numerical values for the parameters.
 3. Building the CO $_2$ temperature model.